LATEST UPDATE - Friday 20th November

 Should you wish to contact Research and Enterprise with a question relating to covid-19 contingency planning in relation to research specifically, please email UoY Research Contingency, noting that we will respond as soon as we are able and have the relevant information and decisions required.

-We know that many of you are already contributing your research expertise towards the COVID-19 response and we are keen to know what is happening and to support you in whatever way we can.
-Just some of the activities underway already were described in the recent Vice Chancellor’s message, and information on our support for the region can be found in new dedicated Civic Mission web pages.
-Opportunities to pledge your expertise to the global effort are included on this page, along with a very short survey aimed at finding out who is signed up and/or already active.
+We know that many of you are contributing your research expertise towards the COVID-19 response and we are keen to know what is happening and to support you in whatever way we can.
+Just some of the activities underway already are described online and in the Vice Chancellor’s message, and information on our wider support for the region can be found in dedicated web pages.
+The opportunities to pledge your expertise webpage includes a very short survey aimed at finding out who is signed up and/or already active.
 If you have ideas for research that should be featured on our covid web pages, particularly case studies, please contact Sheila Perry.

 Informing the public about the vital work that is being done within universities is crucially important, and many academics have already described their research and its role in the pandemic response.
 However, we are also aware that news organisations are making unsolicited approaches to staff for comment on topics outside of their own research expertise.
 If you have ideas for COVID-19 related stories, wish to speak to the media about your research, or if you are approached by the media for comment, please contact Alistair Keely (Head of Media) for advice before doing any interviews or written articles.